-Check to make sure the device is receiving at least 12 V.

-To check the voltage, measure the female power and ground sockets of the power cable for DC voltage.
-If the voltage is less than 12 V, the device will not turn on.

-If the device is receiving enough power but does not turn on, contact Garmin product support.
+- Check to make sure the device is receiving at least 12 V. To check the voltage, measure the female power and ground sockets of the power cable for DC voltage.
+If the voltage is - If the device is receiving enough power but does not turn on, contact Garmin product support.